The Mind Gardener Story

-They pioneered spiritual leadership in Australia, introducing their award winning Conscious Leadership Program in 2004.
+They pioneered mindful leadership in Australia, introducing their award winning Conscious Leadership Program in 2004.
 They are renowned for finding the right tone to open the minds of leaders to deep truths often missing in a business environment.
 This not only changes the face of leadership in the corporate world, but the lives of leaders themselves.

 They have held senior management roles in organisations of 5 employees through to 20,000 employees, and are successful entrepreneurs in their own right.
 Their pedigree and extensive experience in transforming businesses is proven across private and public sectors, large and small companies, and in various industries.

 Susan & Martina are Hay House authors and co-authored Wired for Life in 2012.
 It still receives feedback for empowering people to make immediate changes to things they have struggled with for years.
-Their second book, One Moment Please, is a call to action that will wake people up to the urgent need to save their attention before it’s too late.
+Their second book, One Moment Please (2015) is a call to action that will wake people up to the urgent need to save their attention before it’s too late.